mathworks-robotics/autonomous-navigation-ugv/README.md

-# Autonomous Navigation for Mobile Robots and Unmanned Ground Vehicles (UGV)
+# Autonomous Navigation for Mobile Robots and UGV
 <!-- This is the "Title of the contribution" that was approved during the Community Contribution Review Process -->

 [![View <File Exchange Title> on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/####-file-exchange-title)